 A new attraction at the zoo is the expanded Cougar Exhibit and Welcome Center.
-The Cougar Exhibit will be about 10 times larger than the current space and incorporates a more natural environment for the animals.
-The Welcome Center features small animal exhibits, new restrooms and an interactive water display, as well as a behind-the-scenes look at the cougar handling area.
+The Cougar Exhibit is about 10 times larger than the current space and incorporates a more natural environment for the animals.
+The Welcome Center features small animal exhibits, new restrooms and an interactive water and electricity display, as well as a behind-the-scenes look at the cougar handling area.

 Marvel at remnants of creatures that existed during the “Iron Age” at Jurustic Park, the brainchild of local sculptor Clyde Wynia.
 Walk around the complex to see Clyde’s incredible creations and be sure to stop by the “Hobbit House” to see beautiful hand-blown glass jewelry.
 Jurustic Park is located just five minutes north of Marshfield and is open most days from 10am to 4:30pm.

 If the weather’s nice, get out and explore some of Marshfield’s trails and green spaces, including the McMillan Marsh Wildlife Area, a diverse landscape just a mile north of Marshfield, and Weber’s Nature Park, a 37-acre site that features walking/biking trails and a picnic area.

 Looking for a creative family outing?
 Head to Escape Room Marshfield (winner of Best Family Entertainment 2020 in the Best of Marshfield poll) and test your wits as you embark on this hour-long, theme-driven challenge.
 Figure out the secret behind locks, riddles and physical puzzles in this fun, interactive experience for four to six players.

 Fun holiday events are just around the corner, too.
 Don’t miss the Main Street Holiday Parade or the kickoff of Marshfield’s stunning Rotary Winter Wonderland light display on.
 See more family-friendly events here.